Nicholas Brendon: Breakout role as Xander Harris

 At the age of 25, Brendon had hit "rock bottom": his girlfriend had left him, he was working as a waiter and could barely afford his rent, and had almost given up on getting good work.
 After buying the wrong kind of Pop Tarts for his co-workers, his boss fired him and told him "You should be acting."
 Brendon was attracted to the pilot script for Buffy because of how much he had hated high school.
 Brendon recognised that Xander was based on Joss Whedon when he had attended high school, accounting for why Xander "gets all the good lines".
-He signed with a manager and obtained the role of Xander Harris on Buffy the Vampire Slayer three months later.
+He signed with a manager and was cast as Xander Harris on Buffy the Vampire Slayer three months later.

-Buffy Summers (played by Sarah Michelle Gellar) is the "Slayer", one in a long line of young women chosen by fate to battle evil forces.
-This mystical calling grants her the powers of dramatically increased physical strength, endurance, agility, accelerated healing, intuition, and a limited degree of precognition.
-In contrast, Brendon's character, Xander is the only character without supernatural abilities, and provides comic relief and a grounded perspective.
-It is Xander who often provides the heart to the series, and in season six, becomes the hero in place of Buffy who defeats the "Big Bad".
-Buffy and Willow are the only characters who appear in all 144 episodes; Xander is missing in only one.

 Brendon shared the screen with his twin, Kelly Donovan, when his character was split in two in the fifth-season episode "The Replacement".

 For his role as Xander, Brendon was nominated for Saturn Award in 1998 and 1999 for Best Genre TV Actor and in 2000 for the Supporting Actor.

 In 2014, Brendon was part of a summit for writers of Buffy the Vampire Slayer comics, which included Joss Whedon, Jane Espenson, Drew Greenberg, Andrew Chambliss and the then-incoming Buffy writer Christos Gage.
 He was involved with the show's canonical comic book series, Buffy the Vampire Slayer Season Ten, on stories centering on his character.

 Brendon continues to be a regular fixture at comic conventions and sci-fi fan conventions, and has streamed videos of himself reading fanfiction starring his character Xander Harris on his Facebook page.